Frequently Asked Questions

 12. Where do I go to find information about your dual-degree programs in MLIS/MA with Anthropology, MLIS/MA with History, and MLIS/MA withPolitical Science?

 See Dual Master's Programs, or consult the most recent Graduate Bulletin for The University of Southern Mississippi.
-Note: only the MLIS portion of the dual degree is available online.
+Note: only the MLIS portion of the dual degree is available online except for the new dual MLIS/IT MS, which is the first dual master's degree available online.

 13. Is the Master's of Library and Information Science program available completely online?

 Yes.
 The required courses and a number of elective courses are made available in rotation.
-All the courses are NOT offered online every semester.
 Courses are offered in a semester format, and start and end with the normal Southern Miss semester.
 All online courses require real-time chat participation.

 14. What other programs do you offer online?

-The School of Library and Information Science offers the MLIS program, the School Library Media Supplemental Endorsement program, the Graduate Certificates, and the bachelor's degree are all available online.
+The School of Library and Information Science offers the LIS BS program and LIS minor, MLIS program, MLIS with school licensure emphasis, the School Library Supplemental Endorsement, the Graduate Certificate in Archives and Special Collections and the Graduate Certificate in Youth Services and Literature, all available online.

 15. Do I have to attend the Hattiesburg campus to fulfill my requirements for the online MLIS program?